We are introducing our second version of Test Analytics -

 We are constantly monitoring and improving our

-statistical models to extract out more useful and actionable data that customers can use to improve their software development process.
+statistical models to extract more useful and actionable data that customers can use to improve their software development process.
 We track regression patterns, resolution rates for failures, risk related to change, and trends in code coverage.
-In order to continue improving Testspace Insights, we will continue to collect more data such as:
+To continue improving Testspace Insights, we will continue to collect more data such as:

 - Code Review cycle - GitHub Pull Request, GitLab Merge requests, Gerrit Code, etc.

 - Defect Tracking tool - Jira, GitHub Issues, etc.